vtexdocs/help-center-content/docs/announcements/en/master-data-allows-searches-using-geo-coordinates.md

 author:
 slug: master-data-allows-searches-using-geo-coordinates
 legacySlug:
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN:  New feature (in beta) enables the use of filters and the ability to organize files based on their geographic position.
+announcementSynopsisEN: ' New feature (in beta) enables the use of filters and the ability to organize files based on their geographic position.'
 ---